API import restrictions and known issues

 - SOAP bindings -Only SOAP bindings of style ”document” and “literal” encoding are supported.
 There is no support for “rpc” style or SOAP-Encoding.

-- WSDL:Import - This attribute is not supported.
+- WSDL:Import - This attribute isn't supported.
 Customers should merge the imports into one document.

-- Messages with multiple parts - These types of messages are not supported.
+- Messages with multiple parts - These types of messages aren't supported.

-- WCF wsHttpBinding - SOAP services created with Windows Communication Foundation should use basicHttpBinding - wsHttpBinding is not supported.
+- WCF wsHttpBinding - SOAP services created with Windows Communication Foundation should use basicHttpBinding - wsHttpBinding isn't supported.

 - MTOM - Services using MTOM may work.
-Official support is not offered at this time.
+Official support isn't offered at this time.

 - Recursion - Types that are defined recursively (for example, refer to an array of themselves) are not supported by APIM.